Javonet/javonet-docs/v2/calling-methods/invoking-static-method.md

 This section present sample custom `{called_name}` with class declaring static methods and Javonet SDK syntax required to invoke that methods and consume the results in `{calling_name}`.

-Code example below represents the sample methods from `{called_name}` that will be used in following sections.
+Code example below represents the sample code from `{called_name}` that will be used in following sections.

 :::code
 :called_source: v2/snippets/`{called_technology}`/TestClass.`{called_ext}`